 One of the super-PAC’s companion groups, Crossroads Generation, which is aimed at younger Republicans, hired Patrick Ruffini of Washington-based Engage, to develop its presence online.
 Ruffini had been President George W. Bush’s webmaster.

 While most of the new businesses are operating on the national level, at least one firm is looking down the electoral ladder.

 There are about 500,000 elected offices in the U.S. -- from president to local school board members.
 That equals thousands of potential clients for companies offering digital election services from fundraising to creating a social media strategy.

-Joe Green, who worked for 2004 Democratic presidential nominee John Kerry and was a college roommate of Facebook Inc. (FB) founder Mark Zuckerberg, formed NationBuilder about a year ago to offer state and local candidates $50-per-month access to slick-looking websites and data tools.
+Joe Green, who worked for 2004 Democratic presidential nominee John Kerry and was a college roommate of Facebook Inc. (FB:US) founder Mark Zuckerberg, formed NationBuilder about a year ago to offer state and local candidates $50-per-month access to slick-looking websites and data tools.

 “It’s not that expensive, and it’s super useful, like the price of a gym membership or a cell phone,” Green says of the cost.
 NationBuilder enables customers to set up a website, raise money online and keep track of supporters and contributors.

 The Los Angeles-based company has 30 employees and 900 clients, including Newark, New Jersey, Mayor Cory Booker and Utah Republican Representative Jason Chaffetz, Green says.

 The company announced in March it had raised $6.3 million in investment funds, led by venture capital firm Andreessen Horowitz.
 Green declined to discuss the company’s finances, saying only that it has “seen enormous growth this year.”